 The Council is able to identify a share of the underlying liabilities in the scheme attributable to its own employees and accordingly accounts for post-employment benefits as a defined benefit scheme in accordance with the requirements of IAS19.
 Consequently, the Council recognises the cost of retirement benefits in the Net Cost of Services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
 However, the charge the Council is required to make against Council Tax is based on the cash payable in the year, so the IAS 19 cost of retirement benefits is reversed out through the Movement in Reserves Statement and replaced by the actual contributions payable in the year.
-The IAS 19 figures provided by the actuary in respect of 2018/19 make allowance for the reduction in liabilities falling on the Council as a result of schools acquiring academy status during the year which are shown as gains / losses on settlements.
+The IAS 19 figures provided by the actuary in respect of 2019/20 make allowance for the reduction in liabilities falling on the Council as a result of schools acquiring academy status during the year which are shown as gains / losses on settlements.

-During the year the Council paid employer's superannuation contributions calculated at 14.9% amounting to £16.621m (2017/18 £16.529m at 14.9%).
-In 2017/18 the Council made a prepayment of £21.802m in relation to past service deficit for the 3 years 2017/18, 2018/19 and 2019/20 of which £7.331m relates to 2018/19.
+During the year the Council paid employer's superannuation contributions calculated at 14.9% amounting to £16.869m (2018/19 £16.621m at 14.9%).
+In 2017/18 the Council made a prepayment of £21.802m in relation to past service deficit for the 3 years 2017/18, 2018/19 and 2019/20 of which £7.200m relates to 2019/20.

-Total ongoing contributions of £16.621m are expected to be made to the Local Government Pension Scheme by the Council in the year to 31 March 2020 based on an ongoing service contribution rate of 14.9%.
+Total ongoing contributions of £18.404m are expected to be made to the Local Government Pension Scheme by the Council in the year to 31 March 2021 based on an ongoing service contribution rate of 17.2%.

 The contribution rates take account of changes to the Local Government Pensions Scheme which came into effect from April 2014.
 The main changes were the introduction of a career average scheme rather than a final salary scheme and a "50:50 Scheme Option" whereby members can elect to accrue 50% of the full scheme benefits and pay 50% of the normal member contribution for a period of up to 3 years.
+In addition the actuarial assessment included provision for the resolution of issues arising from the McCloud/Sargent case.

-They also reflect the most recent triennial actuarial valuation in March 2016 which the South Yorkshire Pensions Authority, on behalf of its member Authorities, commissioned from the actuary, Mercer Human Resource Consulting Ltd. This showed an improvement in the fund's position with the Council's share of the Fund deficit on the scheme reducing from £181 million at the previous actuarial valuation in 2013 to £129 million in March 2016 (with the funding level improving from 82% to 88% of scheme liabilities).
-The next triennial valuation will reflect the fund position as at 31st March 2019
+The contribution rates also reflect the most recent triennial actuarial valuation in March 2019 which the South Yorkshire Pensions Authority, on behalf of its member Authorities, commissioned from the actuary, Mercer Human Resource Consulting Ltd. This showed an improvement in the fund's position with the Council's share of the Fund deficit on the scheme reducing from £133 million at the previous actuarial valuation in 2016 to virtually fully funded.
+The next triennial valuation will reflect the fund position as at 31 March 2022.